The ManyTracks Orchard

 Other trees have joined them in giving us much appreciated fruit but these were our first and will always be first in my heart.
 The fruit is wonderful--sweet and juicy--delicious as sauce, for fresh eating, for fresh cider.
 They are a late summer apple, red, ripening in September, keeping only a month or two, susceptible to scab.
 A real Prairie Spy is a sweet-tart winter apple, prized for its keeping qualities and its resistance to scab.
 One thing they both have in common is their hardiness--ours certainly have proven their ability to survive in our zone 3 climate and with minimal care, whatever they are called.
 We are grafting a real (we hope!)
 PS this summer so someday we'll find out what they are like.

 Our Non-Prairie Spy's (NPS's) grew to be of great size, beautiful but not very practical from a management standpoint.
-And at some point I decided I did want to manage our orchard, for better fruit and healthier trees.
+At some point I decided I did want to manage our orchard, for better fruit and healthier trees.
 I started the long education in the skill of pruning, by reading, guessing, and doing.
 New trees are all kept about 12 feet tall--what I can reach with my loppers from the top of my 8 ft ladder.
 But it was too late for the NPS's, though I did what I could.
 Most of the fruit was high in the top, less in quantity and quality than in earlier years, the top thick with branches out of reach that really needed thinning.
 When they did have a good year we had plenty for the compost pile and the wild creatures but also a good deal for us.
 But I knew they could be better.
 Two of the trees were still healthy, the third maybe not so.
-I decided it was time to bring them down and create, it is hoped, a rejuvinated, strong, bearing tree.
+I decided it was time to bring them down and create, I hoped, a rejuvinated, strong, bearing tree.

 All three trees had multiple large trunks thanks to the nursery cutting the central leader out of the young saplings, and no further shaping by me.
 So over the last six years Steve cut out one large trunk a year.
 NPS #1, the best of the trio, had a real nice young shoot growing fairly low in the tree that I encouraged into shape to be the replacement tree.
 The last large trunk was removed this past spring (2016) so the new young tree now stands clear and ready to begin its bearing life, maybe next summer or soon after.
 I'm anxiously watching for fruiting spurs.

 NPS #2 trunks were cut back to secondary (and thirdary) branches, not as severe as #1, shooting out many suckers to be thinned and pruned to some semblance of a broad, low shape that I hope will agree with it.
 It's in the midst of shaping and the last old limb cutback will be done this coming spring.
 I'm hoping for some fruit this year--we so miss those NPS apples!
 NPS #3 was the least thriving of the three and didn't come out of the major cutback very well.
 It already had a lot of dead sides on its trunks and may not make it.
 It was planned to cut it down completely this year but then one strong shoot, low on the good side of one of the trunks, showed up to give it a possible reprieve.
-We'll see how it does but I'm cheering it on and give it a high-five every time I go by.
+We'll see how it does but I'm cheering it on and give it a high-five every time I go by. [later update: It didn't survive so that tree is no more, but it served us well all those years it gave fruit.
+Now it sort of lives on as a nearby relative, root sucker that I've let grow to graft onto in a year or two.]

 just what variety was our NPS?
 I searched now and then on the internet but